ai4os/ai4-docs/source/getting-started/terminology.rst

 There are several different components in the AI4OS stack that are relevant for the users.
 Later on you will see how each :doc:`different type of user <user-roles>` can take advantage of the different components.

+.. admonition:: What is the difference between AI4OS and AI4EOSC?
+   :class: info

+   `AI4OS <https://ai4os.eu/>`__ is the name of the software stack described in this documentation.

+   `AI4EOSC <https://ai4eosc.eu/>`__ is the project that initially developed that stack and is currently maintaining it.
+   AI4EOSC also host a particular deployment of the AI4OS stack components (under `cloud.ai4eosc.eu`).
+   For example:

+   * The :doc:`AI4OS dashboard </reference/dashboard>` deployed as the `AI4EOSC Dashboard <https://dashboard.cloud.ai4eosc.eu/>`__,
+   * The :doc:`AI4OS Storage </reference/storage>` deployed as the `AI4EOSC Storage <https://share.cloud.ai4eosc.eu/>`__,
+   * etc.

+   In this regard, it is similar to other projects who have adopted the AI4OS Stack, like `iMagine <https://www.imagine-ai.eu/>`__ who deployed it's own version of the AI4OS Dashboard as the `iMagine Dashboard <https://dashboard.cloud.imagine-ai.eu/>`__.

+   To reduce duplicities and lower the entry barrier for external projects, many AI4OS components deployed by AI4EOSC (e.g. the `CI/CD pipeline <https://jenkins.cloud.ai4eosc.eu/>`__) also serve others projects, like iMagine.

 The Dashboard
 -------------